sodadata/docs/soda-cl/distribution.md

 ## Define a distribution check

 1. If you have not already done so, create a `checks.yml` file in your Soda project directory.
 The checks YAML file stores the Soda Checks you write, including distribution checks; Soda Library executes the checks in the file when it runs a scan of your data.
-Refer to more detailed instructions in the [Soda Library documentation]({% link soda-library/configure.md %}).
 2. In your new file, add the following example content.

     ```yaml